Facilities Management

 project

-CUPR project managers will describe day-to-day tasks and roles including how time, subcontractors, schedules, permissions, approvals, meetings, etc. are managed.
-They will also discuss Operations and Maintenance planning for what will happen at the CUP after the construction is complete.
-The Project managers will discuss the skills they need to be able to adapt to continually changing circumstances and solve problems or issues that arise in the process of managing a complex construction project. - Shining a light on solar: Development of solar photovoltaic projects
+CUPR project managers described day-to-day tasks and roles including how time, subcontractors, schedules, permissions, approvals, meetings, etc. are managed.
+They also discussed Operations and Maintenance planning for what happened at the Central Utility Plant after the construction is complete.
+The Project managers discussed the skills they need to be able to adapt to continually changing circumstances and solve problems or issues that arise in the process of managing a complex construction project. - Shining a light on solar: Development of solar photovoltaic projects

-An industry expert will discuss and explain the steps of devaloping a large-scale solar photovoltaic (PV) project.
-From the preliminary work of customer and site evaluation, to the advanced stages of design and energy use analysis, all phases of a solar photovoltaic project will be investigated.
-Participants will even gain insight into competitive pricing and technical proposal writing for solar construction projects. - From Intern to Full Time Employee– taking what I learned in the classroom and applying
+Industry experts discussed and explained the steps of developing a large-scale solar photovoltaic (PV) project.
+From the preliminary work of customer and site evaluation, to the advanced stages of design and energy use analysis, all phases of a solar photovoltaic project were investigated.
+Participants even gained insight into competitive pricing and technical proposal writing for solar construction projects. - From Intern to Full Time Employee– taking what I learned in the classroom and applying

 it to my career